wouijvziqy/JDD/ReadMe.md

     - A version that facilitates custom additions and modifications may come online later
     - Some sinks (in custom) that have not been added/tested after refactoring

-Note that, `invoke, jndi, and exec` are the most commonly used.
-Of course, to detect more comprehensive results, it is recommended to configure all the sinkRules.
+    Note that, `invoke, jndi, exec, classLoad` are the most commonly used.
+Of course, to detect more comprehensive chains, you can configure all the sinkRules.

+If you have any further questions related to the use of JDD, feel free to contact us.

 ### Disclaimer
 JDD is developed solely for academic research and to advance defensive techniques.
 It is not intended for unauthorized system attacks.